Site news

 ?

-Processing area 11P592 for Buran orbiter, refurbished for processing of ISS modules, Soyuz and Progress spacecraft
+Processing area 11P592 for the Buran orbiter, refurbished for processing of ISS modules, Soyuz and Progress spacecraft

 All rights reserved